sanctuarycomputer/style/README.md

 </style>
 ```

 At first glance, I have no idea what `.chat-notification `will look like, and if we decide to make changes to this component we have to search the codebase for its location and related definitions.
-If we were to work on a bigger maintained CSS system we still would have to learn and repoduce the already written CSS to onboarded successfully to the application
+Zigzagging between a HTML/JSX and a CSS file to make sweeping changes through a codebase is hard, and when our codebase starts to scale - we will have to sett a large amount of time trying to learn and reproduce these styles.
+This is where productivity starts to take a hit .

 <br>

 ## CSS file structure and extending tailwind

-Even though we love tailwind - there are many occasions where we still need to write and maintain CSS conventions rather than just relying on tailwind to do all the heavy lifting
+Even though we love tailwind - there are many occasions where we still need to write and maintain CSS conventions rather than just relying on tailwind to do all the heavy lifting.
+There is no such thing as a silver bullet when it comes to CSS frameworks.

 Use `components`, `atoms`, `blocks`, and `elements` folders in your
 CSS file structure: